PsykeDady/TagSH/README.md

 WHAT YOU CAN'T DO:
 - you can use **only** tag name (or link name) with alphanumeric chars
 - you can't tag with same tag two different directory with same name (but you can name it differently!)

-OTHER TRICKS:
-- to rename tag, you can go to directory `$HOME/.tag` and rename its directory
-- to rename association, go into directory `$HOME/.tag/tagname` and rename file

 EXAMPLES:
 - link directory `/home/yourname/workspace/java` with tag **javacodes** under *wjava* name: